-- Transfer to a four-year college or university offering an education degree. - 2.
-Demonstrate knowledge through critical reading and listening. - 3.
-Employ life-long learning skills. - 4.
-Demonstrate knowledge of aesthetics and develop an appreciation for the creative process in the humanities. - 5.
-Achieve information and technological literacy. - 6.
-Communicate clearly, both orally and in written form. - Integrate diverse disciplines. - Use sound educational principles to understand the learning and behavior of children and adolescents and apply the principles to classroom practice. - 9.
+- 1. Demonstrate knowledge through critical reading and listening. - 2.
+Demonstrate knowledge of aesthetics and develop an appreciation for the creative process in the humanities. - 3.
+Communicate clearly, both orally and in written form. - Integrate diverse disciplines. - Use sound educational principles to understand the learning and behavior of children and adolescents and apply the principles to classroom practice. - 6.
 Demonstrate skills necessary to operate educational equipment.